coderazzi/aws_codeartifact_maven/README.md

 *   **AWS profile**: the profile to use to obtain the credentials, obtained from any of the files &lt;USER-HOME&gt;/.aws/config, &lt;USER-HOME&gt;/.aws/credentials, &lt;AWS_CONFIG_FILE&gt;, &lt;AWS_SHARED_CREDENTIALS_FILE&gt;
+*   **Region**: the target region.
+If specified, it overrides the region given by the profile -if any-
 *   **Maven settings file**: the location of the maven settings file, usually under ~/.m2
 *   **AWS cli path**: the location of the aws executable, cabe specified as **aws** if it can be found in the path